 My next soundboard to show is for the board game Last Night on Earth.
 This used to be our go-to game and it still holds up as one of the best.
 I love the game’s attention to detail and they spared no expense in the artwork or quality of the components (although it would be

+EDIT: This soundboard is now available on the app store for iPad!
+Click here to check it out.
 I finally got around to putting together a video of a soundboard I made a while back for the board game Betrayal at House on the Hill.
-In the game you explore a haunted house, and new rooms are randomly added as you go through new doors.
-This random board setup is part of the
+In the game you explore a haunted house, and new

 I’ve finished the basic setup and mechanics of my zombie game, semi-tentatively (how’s that for being assertive?) titled Attack of the Zombie Clowns.
 There are some real features to add, like a tutorial and achievements, and then some less glamorous things (like ad support, sharing scores on facebook) but all in all it’s about ready.